mikedigan8/java-kotlin-mcdigan/HelloWorld/README.md

 # Java-Kotlin Hello World Application

-This is some test code for my hello world project.
+This is the test Hello World Application created in Andriod Studio.